-REVEALING CONFIDENCES OR SECRETS OF A CLIENT- An attorney may reveal confidences or secrets of his client when required by law or court order.
+CLIENT CONFIDENCES - An attorney may reveal confidences or secrets of his client when required by law or court order.

-When a lawyer as a private litigant is ordered by the Court to reveal confidences and secrets of his client, which confidences and secrets the lawyer believes to have nothing to do with the pending litigation, may he do so without violating the Code of Professional Responsibility?
+When a lawyer as a private litigant is ordered by the Court to reveal confidences and secrets of his client, which confidences and secrets the lawyer believes to have nothing to do with the pending litigation, may he do so without violating the Mississippi Rules of Professional Conduct?

-Disciplinary Rule.
-However, the decisions cited above appear to restrict the statute's scope.
-This highlights an important point: The determination of whether information is privileged or not is a question of law, not ethics, which is beyond the authority of this committee to address.
+We note that Rule 502, Mississippi Rule of Evidence, provides the Lawyer-Client Privilege for evidentiary purposes.
+The determination of whether information is privileged or not is a question of law, not ethics, which is beyond the authority of this committee to address.

 Resolution of this legal question is not necessary to our opinion, however.
-Disciplinary Rule 4-101[C] provides that a lawyer may reveal confidences or secrets when required by law or court order.
-When a rule of law or a specific court order requires the revelation of the confidences or secrets, even though the lawyer may believe they have nothing to do with the pending litigation, he is required to make those disclosures and his revelations are not inconsistent with the requirements of the Code of Professional Responsibility.
+Rule 1.6, MRPC, provides that a lawyer may reveal confidences or secrets when required by law or court order.
+When a rule of law or a specific court order requires the revelation of the confidences or secrets, even though the lawyer may believe they have nothing to do with the pending litigation, he is required to make those disclosures and his revelations are not inconsistent with the requirements of the Mississippi Rules of Professional Conduct.

-It should be noted at this point that Canon 7 and the Ethical Considerations and Disciplinary Rules thereunder require a lawyer to represent his client zealously within the bounds of the law.
-It is the opinion of the committee that, while an attorney is not subject to disciplinary action for revealing confidences or secrets of a client under court order, he is nonetheless required by Canon 7 to raise the issue of the confidentiality or secrecy of the information, and any attendant attorney-client privilege, in the proceedings where the disclosure is sought and to actively assert this confidentiality, secrecy, or privilege, by motion for protective order or other available procedural means.
+It is the opinion of the committee that, while an attorney is not subject to disciplinary action for revealing confidences or secrets of a client under court order, he is nonetheless required to raise the issue of the confidentiality or secrecy of the information, and any attendant attorney-client privilege, in the proceedings where the disclosure is sought and to actively assert this confidentiality, secrecy, or privilege, by motion for protective order or other available procedural means.